First Russian circumnavigation: Expedition personnel

-Even though the RAC did not have any scientific aims, Krusenstern addressed the Russian Academy of Science (where he was elected as a corresponding member on April 25, 1803) and created the "scientific committee".
-Based on the recommendation of Austrian astronomer Franz Xaver von Zach, the directorate hired Swiss musician Johann Caspar Horner who played the flute brilliantly, and had a desperate courage: in order to deliver Chinese skull to famous phrenologist Franz Joseph Gall, he stole the head of the executed in Macau.
-Botanist and zoologist Wilhelm Gottlieb Tilesius von Tilenau was the main painter of the expedition.
-Even though von Tilenau called himself a dilettant, he probably attended Adam Friedrich Oeser' classes in Leipzig.
-Doctor of medicine Georg von Langsdorff, after finding out about the expedition, went to Copenhagen personally and asked Krusenstern and Rezanov to accept him in the crew.
+Although the RAC did not have explicit scientific aims, Krusenstern created a Scientific Committee within his crew.
+Based on the recommendation of Austrian astronomer Franz Xaver von Zach, the directors hired Swiss flautist Johann Caspar Horner, who had once stolen the skull of an executed man in Macau, to serve as a specimen.
+Botanist and zoologist Wilhelm Gottlieb Tilesius von Tilenau was the main principal of the expedition; he had probably attended Adam Friedrich Oeser's classes in Leipzig.
+Doctor of medicine Georg von Langsdorff went to Copenhagen personally and asked Krusenstern and Rezanov to accept him in the crew.
 He landed with Rezanov in Kamchatka and headed to Russian America.
-Karl Espenberg was a doctor on the Nadezhda, before that he graduated from the University of Jena, and later served as a family doctor in Krusenstern's family starting from 1797.
-Doctor on the Neva Moritz Laband was originally from Silesia and probably of Jewish origin; he graduated from the Martin Luther University of Halle-Wittenberg.
+Karl Espenberg was a doctor with a degree from the University of Jena.
+He also served as Krusenstern's family doctor starting in 1797.
+Doctor Moritz Laband served the Neva.
+He was originally from Silesia and probably Jewish.
+He graduated from the Martin Luther University of Halle-Wittenberg.